The contemporary invitation to accept salvation runs along the following lines:

-The popular Gospel is true as far as it goes.
-What is omitted from the Message makes it untrue to the Bible.
+The popular Gospel may be true as far as it goes.
+What is omitted from the message makes it untrue to the Bible.
 The Good News (Gospel) brought by Christ and preached by the disciples was not concerned with forgiveness of sin alone.
 It was the proclamation of the Kingdom or Reign of God (Luke 4:43).
 It is that central element of the Gospel which is entirely absent from nearly all contemporary appeals to accept salvation.

 In Luke 9:6 we find that the disciples “went through the towns preaching the Gospel.”
 Later we read: “Then Jesus took the twelve disciples aside and said to them, ‘We are going up to Jerusalem, and everything that is written by the prophets about the Son of Man will be accomplished.
 For he will be delivered over to the Gentiles and will be mocked and shamefully treated and spit upon, and after they have scourged him they will kill him, but on the third day he will rise again.’
 But the disciples understood none of these things, and the meaning of this statement was hidden from them, and they did not comprehend the things that were said” (Luke 18:31-34).

-What was it that they had been preaching, then, while still ignorant of the coming death of Christ?
+What was it that they had been preaching, then, while still ignorant of the coming death of Jesus?
 The answer is found in Luke 9:2: “He sent them to preach the Kingdom of God.”
 In verse 6 this is defined as the Gospel.
-They had been preaching the Gospel, but with no understanding of the death of Christ for sin.
-The facts about Jesus’ death and resurrection were added to the gospel message about the Kingdom after his resurrection (Acts 8:12).
+They had been preaching the Gospel, but with no understanding of the death of Jesus for sin.
+The facts about Jesus’ death and resurrection were added to the Gospel message about the Kingdom after his resurrection (Acts 8:12).

 How much about the Kingdom of God have you heard in contemporary preaching of the Gospel?
 Probably the Kingdom of God is not even mentioned!